FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/capabilities/storage.md

 Instance IDs allow a component's storage to persist across changes to the component's moniker, such as moving the component instance to a different realm.
-Storage IDs based on moniker are a good secondary option for tests or other use cases where storage does not need to be durable.
+Using a moniker is a good secondary option for tests or other use cases where storage does not need to be durable.

-For more details on instance IDs, see [Component storage index][storage-index].
+For more details on instance IDs, see [Component ID index][component-id-index].

 ## Providing storage capabilities {#provide}